 - The frame is both lightweight and durable

-- 27.5″ wheels that roll smoothly and have good grip
+- 27.5″ wheels that roll smoothly and have a good grip

 - Linear pull brakes conveniently placed to enable simple braking and quick stopping